Partnership opportunities in Iceland

 Find a partner in our database

-In this partner database you will find concept ideas and examples of best practice projects from Icelandic organisations with expertise and interest in bilateral cooperation in priority areas of cooperation such as research, energy, culture and gender equality.
+In this partner database you will find concept ideas and examples of best practice projects from Icelandic organisations with expertise and interest in bilateral cooperation in priority areas of cooperation such as research, energy, innovation, culture, education and gender equality.
 Such partnership projects may be eligible for funding under the EEA grants, e.g. through the ACF funds.

 For project promoters from the Beneficiary States: Kindly contact your National Focal Point or the respective Programme Operator in your country for further information on the process or funding opportunities.

 - Information about countries and EEA Grants National Focal Points

 - Information about topics and programmes | EEA Grants

 |Health||3Z mission is to develop repurposed small molecule drugs for selected neurological indications, facilitated by our unique zebrafish screening technology.|

 |3Z builds animal models of selected neurological indications (e.g. ADHD, schizophrenia, Parkinson´s, sleep disorders and more.
 Once successful the models are used for re-purposing screens and the hit molecule are developed up to Phase I/Phase II and then out licensed.||The company can participate in early stage discovery programs, modelling of neurological diseases, and currently seeks partners for out licensing or co-development of a novel ADHD therapeutic.|

 |City of Reykjavik: Human Rights and Democracy Office||Municipality/regional entity||Gender Equality||Gender Based Violence,|

 |The project Together Against Violence is in cooperation with the Metropolitan Police Department, the Women’s Shelter in Iceland and the Health Centres in the Capital Area.
 The focus of the project to fight domestic violence by using a multi-agency approach.|